 Kelsey discovered her passion for yoga in 2009 after suffering from an eating disorder.
 She found peace and purpose through her yoga practice, and looks to help others find the same healing through the power of yoga.
 Kelsey graduated from Inner Vision Yoga in 2014 and specializes in Yoga Nidra and relaxation meditation.
 She considers herself a nature lover and says she is deeply inspired by trees, especially as it reminds us of how deeply rooted with nature we all are .
 Kelsey enjoys helping others discover the peace and calm that already lies within.

 Amy’s journey into Yoga began as a student at At One Yoga in 2004.
 Practicing daily, Amy almost immediately realized the physical and emotional benefits that Yoga brought to her life.
 Over the next decade, Amy learned primarily from Alex Austin, Jenn Chiarelli, John Salisbury, Desiree Lapre, Hillary Ryan, and Anton Mackey.
 Amy graduated as a Licensed Massage Therapist from the Southwest Institute of Healing Arts in 2011 and from Anahata Soul’s Yoga Teacher Training in 2013.
+She continues to study under John Salisbury as she works towards her 500 hour certification.
 Amy is passionate about using the healing arts to transform pain and dis-ease that gets stuck in the physical body into new, healthy life force energy.
 In her yoga classes, she focuses on staying connected to breath as a medicinal technique of clearing and cleansing energy.
-Amy believes that linking breath with movement, accompanied by vibrant music, is one of the most amazing ways to completely restore the physical body, the mind, and the spirit.
+The theme of being anchored to the breathe as a way to experience PRESENCE, is woven through all of her classes.
+The present moment is the only place where life truly exists… Amy has learned that the practice of yoga (both on and off the mat) is a path towards connecting more profoundly to the present moment, and therefore to LIFE.
+She believes that the experience of linking breath with movement, accompanied by vibrant music, is one of the most amazing ways to completely restore the physical body, the mind, and the spirit.
 Amy’s classes are designed to provide students with an opportunity to be inspired…by their own body, breath, and purpose… so that they may take their practice off the mat and into the world.

 Jeanne Staron – RYT 200 & Yoga Therapy Practitioner